sadiyameem/memory-match/README.md

 - I wanted to do this project again but make it flavortown theme related with the food and animals.

 # Challenges/Learning
-- I learned how to add different levels.
+- I learned how to add different levels, a timer and a move counter all in a video.
-- A challenge was to add the timer and make it start as soon as the player clicks a card.
+- A challenge was to make the images flip instead of tilting, making the buttons work on the second page, and also making the images not visable.